 The Commission cannot create new civil penalty provisions.
-However, it may recommend to the COAG Energy Council that new or existing provisions of the NER, NGR and NERR be classified as civil penalty provisions.
+However, it may recommend to the COAG Energy Council that new or existing provisions of the NER and NGR be classified as civil penalty provisions.

-The final rules do not amend any clauses that are currently classified as civil penalty provisions under the NEL or National Electricity (South Australia) Regulations, NGL or National Gas (South Australia) Regulations or NERL or the National Energy Retail Regulations.
-The Commission does not propose to recommend to the COAG Energy Council that any of the amendments made by the final rules be classified as civil penalty provisions.
+The final rules do not amend any clauses that are currently classified as civil penalty provisions under the NEL or National Electricity (South Australia) Regulations or NGL or National Gas (South Australia) Regulations.
+The Commission does not propose to recommend to the COAG Energy Council that any of the proposed amendments made by the final rule be classified as civil penalty provisions.